How To Get A South Carolina FFL License

 If you have served our country in any of the armed services you must have had an honorable discharge.
 You must not have been a psychological patient or a user of controlled substances.

-Getting an FFL license in South Carolina may enable you to purchase firearms and ammo at dealer prices.
+Getting an FFL license in SC may enable you to purchase firearms and ammo at dealer prices.
 This may enable you to start a great new business or hobby.
 Contact any of our South Carolina Federal Firearms License Attorneys today to find out what any associated legal cost may be when obtaining your South Carolina FFL license.